This website uses cookies to ensure you get the best experience on our website. Learn more

 Food quality

-On our last visit to Pom Pom Camp in November 2015 we found that the quality, presentation and selection of food were good overall.
+On our last visit to Pom Pom Camp in January 2024 we found that the quality, presentation, and selection of food were good overall.
+Occasionally, because we were out on a game drive longer than expected, the food had lost some of its zest.
 Meals are generally served as a buffet and guests are all seated together.
-Private dining can be arranged on request.

-A light breakfast of cereal or porridge, muffins, fruit, yoghurt, toast, spreads, juices, tea and coffee is served before the morning activity.
+A light breakfast of cereal or porridge, muffins, fruit, yoghurt, toast, spreads, juices, tea and coffee are served before the morning activity, usually around the campfire.

-For brunch, on return from the morning activity, we were served a tasty bobotie (a spiced mince dish with a baked egg topping), yellow rice, a variety of fresh salads (including beetroot, spinach and apple, and mixed bean), homemade bread, cold meats, cheese and crackers, and a fresh fruit platter.
+For brunch, on return from the morning activity, we were served a buffet of cooked breakfast options along with a variety of fresh pizzas, spinach tartlets, Okavango fish (tilapia) and a range of salads.
+Homemade bread, cold meats, cheese and crackers, and a fresh fruit platter were also available.

-Before setting out on the afternoon activity, tea time consisted of cheese straws, short bread biscuits and watermelon slices, along with iced tea and a selection of hot drinks.
+Before setting out on the afternoon activity, afternoon tea consisted of fresh muffins, shortbread biscuits and fresh fruit slices, along with iced tea and coffee and a selection of hot drinks.

 Dining style